 Personal watercraft (or jet ski) theft can be a problem even in broad daylight in a driveway or at the marina.
 PWCs are often stored on trailers making it easy for thieves to just back up and hook on.
 It can happen so fast; neighbors may not even notice.
 If they do, they may think that someone is just being allowed to borrow the PWC and not realize they are watching a theft.

-Most strategies are aimed at making theft more difficult and deterring the thieves.
-These strategies focus on making the craft difficult to take or unusable if taken.
+Most strategies are aimed at making theft more difficult to take or unusable if taken.
 There are 10 inexpensive strategies that can help keep your PWC safe.

 - Remove your lanyard, key, or activate the locking system